-3.2.
+4.2.
 Recalibration and transfer of recalibration occur, but to different extents

 It is common to report points of subjective simultaneity (or perceived agency) derived from the central tendency of the relevant psychometric function as the primary measure of temporal recalibration.
-Our multi-level model captured psychometric central tendency for each individual via a parameter termed τ .
-Formally, this indicates the midpoint between two decision criteria, which together define the region of subjectively perceived asynchrony that gets translated into the categorical response 'yes'.
+Our multilevel model captured psychometric central tendency for each individual via a parameter termed τ .
+Formally, this indicates the midpoint between two decision criteria, which together define the region of subjectively perceived asynchrony that gets translated into the categorical response "yes".
 To model changes across conditions, τ was combined with a set of modifying parameters (β{τ} coefficients) to generate a separate estimate in each cell of the design.
-Variation across the group was also modelled, i.e. the model is similar to a generalized linear mixed model, with both fixed and random effects and the use of effects coding for all factors, but predicts a bespoke psychometric function appropriate for the current tasks.
-The resulting estimates for group-mean central tendency in different conditions are shown above each panel from figure 2 as the middle one out of three filled symbols.
-A further model parameter ($\Delta \delta$) describes the width of the psychometric function (formally, the distance between the aforementioned decision criteria).
-It is represented in figure 2 by the length of the line connecting the outer two filled symbols above each plot.
+Variation across the group was also modelled, i.e., the model is similar to a generalized linear mixed model, with both fixed and random effects and the use of effects coding for all factors, but predicts a bespoke psychometric function appropriate for the current tasks.
+The resulting estimates for group-mean central tendency in different conditions are shown above each panel from Figure 2 as the middle one out of three filled symbols.
+A further model parameter ($\Delta\delta$) describes the width of the psychometric function (formally, the distance between the aforementioned decision criteria).
+It is represented in Figure 2 by the length of the line connecting the outer two filled symbols above each plot.

-Estimates of τ for each cell of the design were assessed via a permutation approach, conceptually similar to a 2 x 2 x 2 repeated-measures ANOVA.
-On average (across the two different tasks and two different modalities of test stimuli) the psychometric function shifted rightwards in lag 150 conditions relative to lag 0 conditions (main effect of adaptation of 34 ms, Cohen's d = 1.07, $p \le 0.001$).
+Estimates of τ for each cell of the design were assessed via a permutation approach, conceptually similar to a 2x2x2 repeated-measures ANOVA.
+On average (across the two different tasks and two different modalities of test stimuli) the psychometric function shifted rightwards in lag 150 conditions relative to lag 0 conditions (main effect of adaptation of 34 ms, Cohen's d = 1.07, p <= 0.001).
 This indicates that our participants experienced temporal recalibration.
-Furthermore, on average (across the two different tasks and two different lags) the psychometric function was centred at more positive values when the test stimulus was auditory rather than visual (main effect of test 51 ms, d = 1.04, $p \le 0.001$).
-This indicates that sounds had to lag actions more than lights in order to be perceived as synchronous with, or caused by, those actions, perhaps because propagation latencies are longer for visual compared with auditory stimuli.
-An average difference was also marginally evident between simultaneity and agency judgements, with more positive (i.e. test-lagging) estimates of central tendency for agency judgements (main effect of task 11 ms, d = 0.30, p = 0.061).
-This suggests that a slight addition to the large delay between action and outcome that maximized 'yes' responses (see next paragraph) was preferred to infer SoA, relative to judgements about simultaneity.
-However, these average differences were tempered by statistically significant interactions between experimental factors, which are illustrated in figure 3.
+Furthermore, on average (across the two different tasks and two different lags) the psychometric function was centered at more positive values when the test stimulus was auditory rather than visual (main effect of test 51 ms, d = 1.04, p <= 0.001).
+This indicates that sounds had to lag actions more than lights in order to be perceived as synchronous with, or caused by, those actions, perhaps because propagation latencies are longer for visual compared to auditory stimuli.
+An average difference was also marginally evident between simultaneity and agency judgments, with more positive (i.e., test-lagging) estimates of central tendency for agency judgments (main effect of task 11 ms, d = 0.30, p = 0.061).
+This suggests that a slight addition to the large delay between action and outcome that maximized "yes" responses (see next paragraph) was preferred to infer SoA, relative to judgments about simultaneity.
+However, these average differences were tempered by statistically significant interactions between experimental factors, which are illustrated in Figure 3.